An invoice generally consists of the following items.

 Supply Charge

 The supply charge, also known as the service charge, is a fixed charge for supplying electricity to your premises for each day of the billing period, regardless of how much electricity you use.
+Whether or not you are using a utility, the infrastructure in place to enable you to switch it on or off, still has to be maintained.

-Depending on your area, some hot water invoices may also have supply charge which is the charge for supplying hot water or cooktop gas consumption (flat daily rate).
+Depending on your area, some hot water invoices may also have supply charge, which is the charge for supplying hot water or cooktop gas consumption (flat daily rate).

 Other Fees and Charges (as seen here)

-• Goods and Services Tax (GST) Charge: Fees and charges shown on your invoice include GST where applicable.
+- Goods and Services Tax (GST) Charge: Fees and charges shown on your invoice include GST where applicable.

-• Postal Fee: This is also known as an admin fee, which is a charge if you receive paper invoices.
+- Postal Fee: This is also known as an admin fee, which is a charge if you receive paper invoices.

-• Payment Processing Fee: Applicable Direct Debit and Credit Card Payment Fee.
+- Payment Processing Fee: Applicable Direct Debit and Credit Card Payment Fee.

-• Adjustment: Debit adjustments and Credit adjustments can occur for various reasons.
+- Adjustment: Debit adjustments and Credit adjustments can occur for various reasons.
 You will be informed of the amount and reason when it is applied to your invoice.

 You may be interested in How to read your bill for further information.